-I have a Master’s degree in Counseling Psychology with a focus on Somatics from the California Institute of Integral Studies (CIIS), in addition to having completed training and certification in Hakomi mindfulness-based body-oriented psychotherapy.
+I have a Master’s degree in Counseling Psychology with a focus on Somatics from the California Institute of Integral Studies (CIIS) in addition to having completed training and certification in Hakomi Mindfulness-based body-oriented psychotherapy and Brainspotting.
 Prior to Grateful Heart, I worked as an MFT Trainee at the Center for Somatic Psychotherapy.
 More recently, I worked as a Mental Health Clinician for StarVista, serving high school students during the pandemic.
-I have experience as a teaching assistant in trainings of the Hakomi method and at CIIS.
+In addition, I have experience as a teaching assistant in training of the Hakomi method and at CIIS.

 I believe psychotherapy is a conscious and supportive relationship of inner healing and empowerment.
 People come to therapy for many different reasons, such as anxiety, trauma, and life dissatisfaction, and I feel that through a collaborative and compassionate approach towards your struggles we can collectively discover new perspectives to approaching life.

 Through a body-based approach, I use mindfulness, or conscious awareness, to explore your experience, which may show up as tension in the body, or even a particular posture or movement.
 By exploring the tension with curiosity and compassion, we could potentially allow the tension to release and relax.
-This new place of relaxation could give you a new perspective and insight into the situation.
+From this new place of relaxation, it could potentially give you a new perspective and insight on the situation.

-When working with couples, I use a similar approach where I help partners understand what comes up for them in the relationship and in conflict.
-I move beyond surface-level behavior changes to actually addressing the deeper emotions and wounds which get triggered when we’re in a relationship.
-When these deeper wounds and needs are addressed, more compassion, intimacy, and understanding are possible.
+When working with couples, I use a similar approach where I help partners understand what comes up for them in relationship and in conflict.
+I move beyond surface-level behavior changes to actually addressing the deeper emotions and wounds that get triggered when we’re in relationship.
+When these deeper wounds and needs are addressed, more compassion, intimacy, and understanding is possible.

 Through exploration and discovery of unconscious limiting beliefs, mindful somatic psychotherapy can open up the possibility of having new perspectives and new ways of being in the world.